Affiliate links on Android Authority may earn us a commission. Learn more.

 The Pixel 8 Pro is the first Pixel phone to get Pro controls.

-The Pixel 8 Pro will also receive Video Boost and Night Sight Video functionality with a future update.
+The Pixel 8 Pro has also received Video Boost and Night Sight Video functionality with an update.
 Currently, the Pixel 8 is not on track to receive these features.

 Google Pixel 8 vs Pixel 8 Pro: Battery life and charging